xiaohui-zhangxh/treetop/doc/syntactic_recognition.markdown

 #Parsing Expressions
 Each rule associates a name with a _parsing expression_.
 Parsing expressions are a generalization of vanilla regular expressions.
 Their key feature is the ability to reference other expressions in the grammar by name.

+Treetop parsers will try to match the first rule defined in the grammer, unless you pass an optional parameter to set a different top rule.

 ##Terminal Symbols
 ###Strings
 Strings are surrounded in double or single quotes and must be matched exactly.